MrGatitu/MrGatitu/README.md

 ## About Me

 Welcome to my GitHub profile!
-I am passionate about coding and technology.
-Here you'll find a collection of my projects and contributions in various languages and frameworks.
+I am passionate and enthusiasticabout coding and technology.
+Here you'll find a collection of my projects.

 - 🔭 I’m currently working on improving my Mobile Application Development Skill
 - ⚡ Fun fact: I play alot of Chess.